Koin101/ai-game/README.md

 Now we can generate a level image using StableDiffusion and ControlNet.

 For specific explanation it is best to watch the video.
 But it boils down to using txt2img with the generated template in controlnet.
 All you need to do is think of a theme for your level and hit generate.
-It ussually takes quite some generation and som tweaking of the settings to get a nice image.
+It usually takes quite some generation and som tweaking of the settings to get a nice image.
 Some example levels that we generated are shown below. (these generated using 2 different templates)
 ![Level1ViaTemplate](./infinite-realms/Assets/LevelBackgrounds/Level1.png)
 ![Level2ViaTemplate](./infinite-realms/Assets/LevelBackgrounds/Level2.png)
 ![Level1.2ViaTemplate](./infinite-realms/Assets/LevelBackgrounds/00025-2195908195.png)